HankChoose/Project1/README.md

 This is a Django-based Wikipedia-style encyclopedia site built as part of the CS50 Web Programming with Python and JavaScript course.

-## Features
+## Core Features

-- Create new encyclopedia entries
+- Index Page
-- Edit existing entries
+- Entry Page
-- View individual entry pages
+- Search
-- Search for entries (exact and partial matches)
+- New Page
-- Display a random entry
+- Edit Page
-- Use Markdown for content formatting
+- Random Page
-- Error handling for duplicate entries and missing pages
+- Markdown Conversion

 ## Technologies